Shadowsocks-NET/QvMeta/README.md

 # QvMeta

- A meta-repository for building a static QvPersonal.
+A meta-repository for building QvPersonal statically.